ryantam626/jupyterlab_black/README.md

 * `Apply Black Formatter`

+## What are all these terminals spawning in my JupyterLab!?

+Since this plugin uses JupyterLab's terminal functionaility to facilitate support of non-Python3.6+ kernels, and the lack of ability to name JupyterLab terminals, every time the plugin is loaded, it would spawn a new terminal and use that.
+So if you are refreshing your JupyterLab tab constantly in your browser, this would spawn many many terminals sadly.
+Also, beware of which terminal you close, as the plugin will stop functioning when the terminal it's using is closed.

+## What is this `unset HISTFILE` business??

+As above, since JupyterLab's terminal is used, `unset HISTFILE` effectively prevent `jupyterlab_black` to further pollutes the user's shell history.

 ## Development

 For a development install (requires npm version 4 or later), do the following in the repository directory: